Page Reviewed / Updated - June 29, 2020

 To be eligible for RX Plus, persons must meet the following criteria:

 Unlike the DEL program, the RX Plus program does not consider one’s assets.

-The DEL Program pays for 80% of a senior’s out-of-pocket drug costs after Medicare Part D or other insurance coverage.
+The DEL Program pays for up to 80% of a senior’s out-of-pocket drug costs after Medicare Part D or other insurance coverage.
 Eligible medications include those that treat Parkinson’s disease, Lou Gehrig’s disease, high cholesterol, high blood pressure, and many other conditions.
 Please note that there may be a co-payment of up to $2.00.